akutuzov/webvectors/README.md

 `config.read('webvectors.cfg')`
 with the absolute path to the `webvectors.cfg` file

-7. Set up your service using the configuration file webvectors.cfg
+7. Set up your service using the configuration file `webvectors.cfg`.
 Most important settings are:
 - `root` - absolute path to your _WebVectors_ directory
 - `temp` - absolute path to your temporary files directory